 1. Driving Under the Influence

 The power of peer pressure or plain curiosity can lead a teen to make some questionable decisions.
 Hitting the road while under the influence of alcohol or drugs not only will increase the risk of your child ending up in an accident but also will cause his or her insurance claim to be rejected.
+Additionally, it’s important to note that all 50 states have a no-tolerance policy for underage drinking and driving.
+Teens cannot have a blood alcohol concentration (BAC) of .02 or greater, which is the equivalent of about one drink.
+Getting caught drinking and driving while underage is a double-whammy, as it breaks multiple laws at once.
 Educate your child on both the life-threatening and financially-devastating consequences of driving while intoxicated.

 2. Lying About the Crash